FREE SHIPPING on orders over $75 International: over $250

 The History of Liu Bao

-Many of the types of tea we drink nowadays are nothing like the tea that was drunk 1000 or even 200 hundred years ago.
-The tea sages that we nowadays admire, like Lu Yu, drank tea that was processed and prepared in a completely different style from the tea we know and love today.
+Many of the types of tea we drink nowadays are nothing like the tea that was drunk 1,000 or even 200 years ago.
+The tea sages we admire today, like Lu Yu, drank tea processed and prepared in a completely different style from the tea we know and love today.

 Liu Bao, on the other hand, is a tea of history.
 It is one of the oldest styles of tea preparation that is still preserved and drank to this day.
 It is an excellent example of the trade routes that existed many years ago when the nomadic people of faraway places used to depend on the tea supply received from the warmer climates of China.
 The fermentation that the tea undergoes helps it survive the long journeys.

 The name alone — Liu Bao — is full of history.
-"Liu Bao" literally translates as "Six Castles," which refers to the forts in the specific part of Guangxi long ago.
+"Liu Bao" literally translates as "Six Castles," referring to the forts in a specific area of Guangxi long ago.
 The tea took on this name because its production first started in the Liu Bao village of Guangxi Province.

-Liu Bao dates back to the Tang Dynasty (618 - 907).
-Of course, its production and drinking ways had very little in common with the Liu Bao we know today.
-Later during the Qing Dynasty (1644 - 1912), it was one of the most highly prized teas.
+Tea production in the Liu Bao region dates back to the Tang Dynasty (618–907).
+Liu Bao, as we know it today, began to take shape much later, reaching prominence during the Qing Dynasty (1644–1912).
+During the Qing Dynasty, it was one of the most highly prized teas.
 Nobles would drink it daily for health and beauty or gift it to visitors and travelers.

-In recent history, Liu Bao was exported to Macao, Hong Kong, and Malaysia, where it was consumed mostly by mineworkers.
+In recent history, Liu Bao was exported to Macau, Hong Kong, and Malaysia, where it was primarily consumed by miners for its soothing and digestive qualities.
 For this reason, the tea slowly gained a reputation as an everyday tea.
-Only recently has it started getting more recognition by tea connoisseurs worldwide and earning the appreciation it deserves.
+Only recently has it begun to receive more recognition from tea connoisseurs worldwide and earn the appreciation it deserves.

 tang dynasty chinese tea ceremony